Share this guide:

 or purchase a phone and contract together.
 It’s not always an easy decision to make, as each of these options have many pros and cons.
 In this guide we’ll be quickly running you through the options available, and then explaining why a SIM only deal may (or may not) be for you.

-With a SIM only plan, you pay a set amount each month for an allowance of data, minutes, and texts loaded onto a SIM card.
+A SIM-only deal provides you with a packaged allowance of data, minutes, and text, all pre-loaded onto a SIM card.
 Unlike traditional pay monthly contracts, you don't get a handset with SIM only contracts, but this of course results in lower monthly costs.

 More and more mobile network providers are beginning to offer unlimited data SIM only packages, but these will typically be their most expensive plans.
 If you're on a budget and looking for a cheap mobile deal, you may have to settle with a SIM only plan with data limits.
 However, like most pay monthly contracts, you will have the option to top up your data, calls, or minutes, for a small fee should you run out before the end of the month.